-MvETF Dow Jones U.S. Titans 50 ("the Fund") was constituted pursuant to the executed Deed dated 25 September 2017 (collectively, together with deeds supplemental thereto. referred to as "the Deed") between the Manager, i-VCAP Management Sdn.
+MyETF Dow Jones U.S. Titans 50 ("the Fund") was constituted pursuant to the executed Deed dated 25 September 2017 (collectively, together with deeds supplemental thereto, referred to as "the Deed") between the Manager, i-VCAP Management Sdn.
 Bhd. and CIMB Islamic Trustee Berhad ("the Trustee").
-The Fund commenced operations on 15 January 2018 and will continue to be in operation until terminated by the Trustee as provided under Part 26 of the Deed
+The Fund commenced operations on 15 January 2018 and will continue to be in operation until terminated by the Trustee as provided under Part 26 of the Deed.

 The Fund is an exchange-traded fund that is designed to provide investment results that closely correspond to the performance of the Dow Jones Islamic Market U.S. Titans 50 Index ("Benchmark Index"), regardless of its performance.
 The Benchmark Index shall comprise of the 50 largest companies (by float-adjusted market capitalisation) listed on the relevant exchanges in the United States of America which have passed rules-based screens for Shariah compliance of S&P Dow Jones Indices.
-All investments will be subjected to the Guidelines on Exchange-traded Funds as issued by Securities Commission Malaysia ("SC Guidelines"), the Deed and the objective of the Fund.

 The immediate and ultimate holding companies of the Manager, i-VCAP Management Sdn.
-Bhd. are Kenanga Investors Berhad and Kenanga Investment Bank Berhad respectively. both of which are incorporated in Malaysia.
+Bhd. are Kenanga Investors Berhad and Kenanga Investment Bank Berhad respectively, both of which are incorporated in Malaysia.
 The ultimate holding company is listed on the Main Market of Bursa Malaysia Securities Berhad.